Fannie Mae: 2015 ruling – present

+In October 2025, top Fannie Mae executives were fired after internally questioning the release by marketing head Lauren Smith – an associate of Bill Pulte, the Trump administration's FHFA director – of confidential mortgage pricing data to Freddie Mac, a principal competitor.
+Per the Associated Press, "[w]hile Smith still holds her position, the senior Fannie Mae officials who called her conduct into question were all forced out of their jobs late [October], along with internal ethics watchdogs who were investigating Pulte and his allies."

 Business

 Fannie Mae makes money partly by borrowing at low rates, and then reinvesting its borrowings into whole mortgage loans and mortgage backed securities.
 It borrows in the debt markets by selling bonds, and provides liquidity to loan originators by purchasing whole loans.
 It purchases whole loans and then securitizes them for the investment market by creating MBS that are either retained or sold.